 At the heart of Elizabeth’s Library International is the desire for both adults and children to have access to learning and educational opportunities that will equip and encourage them to reach their God-given potential.
-Our vision is to establish community libraries that offer access to books and other educational resources making them readily available to poor and or underserved communities.
-It is the desire of ELI to come alongside local community partners, and share the genuine love of Jesus in a culturally appropriate manner within a vibrant local Elizabeth’s Library.
+Our vision is to establish community libraries that offer access to books and other educational resources, making them readily available to underserved communities.
+It is the desire of ELI to come alongside local community partners, and share the genuine love of Jesus in a culturally appropriate manner.

-Elizabeth’s Library International meets all host government requirements for services and programs and consistently evaluates their impact on the constituents and their community.
+Elizabeth’s Library International meets all host government requirements for services and programs.

 Response from community